MarkPearlCoZa/Blog_General/_posts/2016-08-26-Espoused-Thoery-vs-Theory-In-Use.md

 tags: People
 category: Soft
 ---
-What we 'think' we do, and what we actually do can be disconnected
+#### General Concept

-The problem isn't what we espouse, the problem is our theory in use.
+What we 'think' we do, and what we actually do can be disconnected The problem isn't what we espouse, the problem is our theory in use.

 #### Example